Xerox Phaser

 Xerox Phaser is the brand name for a line of color and monochrome printers produced and sold by Xerox.
 Some Phaser printers use Xerox Solid Ink.
 Phaser printers were originally manufactured and marketed by Tektronix, of Wilsonville, Oregon.

 The Acquisition of the Tektronix Color Printing and Imaging Division by Xerox

 Xerox acquired the Tektronix Color Printing and Imaging Division, including the Phaser brand, in 2000.
 The Phaser brand has become a key component of Xerox's office product portfolio, and the company continues to expand the product line.

-One of the more important aspects of the acquisition of the Tektronix divisions is that Xerox decided to keep the Tektronix staff and support services, as Tektronix was a well known name for high-performance and high-quality printers.
+One important aspect of the acquisition of the Tektronix divisions is that Xerox kept Tektronix staff and support services, as Tektronix was known for high-performance and high-quality printers.

 The Phaser 7700 Series

 The Xerox Phaser 7700 Series of color laser printers use the VxWorks Operating System on its 20GB PATA IDE Hard Drive.